Skip to content

 FROM table

-Now we can place the array values at the end of a column name by using the SQLMesh macro operator @ inside the @EACH operator:
+We can place the array values at the end of a column name by using the SQLMesh macro operator @ inside the @EACH function definition:

 1